fbpx

 If you want your shamrock plants to put out new leaves and flower, a nutrient boost is a great tool.
 These plants thrive when fertilized around once a month during the growing season (spring and summer) with a balanced, liquid fertilizer.
 I apply these fertilizers at half strength to start to avoid any risk of overfertilizing.
 But if your plant looks like it needs an extra boost, you can add the full dose, as long as you are following the instructions on the packaging.

-Repotting shamrock plant
+repotting shamrock plant

 Maintenance